Links to Other Organizations

 US Fish and Wildlife

-On the website under this link is a great link covering all the wolves of north America and what they do.
 The U.S. Fish and Wildlife Service is the principal Federal agency responsible for conserving, protecting and enhancing fish, wildlife and plants and their habitats for the continuing benefit of the American people.

 The mission of Western Watersheds Project is to protect and restore western watersheds and wildlife through education, public policy initiatives and litigation.